Cataract Symptoms: How Can You Know?

 When to Seek Out Treatment

 We advise you to seek treatment as soon as you notice any of these symptoms developing and affecting your daily life.
-Patients over 50, especially those who have with a family history of cataracts, should have an annual appointment and evaluation.
+Patients over 50, especially those who have a family history of cataracts, should have an annual appointment and evaluation.